Instruction to NUS Applicants

 Three schools at King's College London (KCL) – School of Arts & Humanities, School of Social Science & Public Policy and the Institute of Psychiatry, Psychology & Neuroscience - and the Faculty of Arts and Social Sciences (FASS) at the National University of Singapore (NUS) invite applications to the Joint PhD programme (JDP) for every Semester I (August) intake.
 This JDP represents a good mix of strength from both universities to enhance the training and research work of PhD candidates from both institutions.
 The programme allows students to pursue work in a wide range of humanities and social science disciplines as well as in topics that invite interdisciplinary approaches.
 The Schools and Faculty complement each other in terms of areas of strength and of geographical location.
 You will be registered in one home university, but guided in your work by faculty from both, and examined to the standards of both.
 You will graduate with a joint qualification, earning a certificate which bears the crests of both universities.

-The NUS departments involved in the Joint PhD
+The NUS departments involved in the Joint PhD programme are as follows:

-The KCL departments/institutes involved in the Joint PhD
+The KCL departments/institutes involved in the Joint

 Your application should be submitted to the university you will be based at.
 This means that if you wish to apply for admission to NUS and our scholarship schemes, you have to submit your application directly to NUS.
 You are not required to submit a separate application to KCL and vice-versa.